Home Fruit Production: Strawberry Cultivars and Their Culture

 Leaf spot and leaf scorch

-Caused by the fungus Botrytis, which overwinters on plant debris on the ground.
+Gray mold is caused by the fungus Botrytis, which overwinters on plant debris on the ground.
 During bloom the fungus may be spread to blossoms during rainy weather, and the infection then spreads to the developing fruit.
 This disease often occurs where a dead petal or leaf adheres to the fruit or where a berry touches the soil.
 The disease appears as a gray, fuzzy mass of fungal spores on berries.
 To prevent this disease, thin plants to improve air circulation within the bed and use straw mulch.
 Fungicides may also be applied.

-May stunt plant growth or cause mottling or curling of leaves.
+Viruses may stunt plant growth or cause mottling or curling of leaves.
 They are introduced by insects such as aphids or leafhoppers.
 To prevent viruses, use certified plants and control these insects.

 Insects and other pests